Early 2020: BCC have installed some new wildlife fencing at some wildlife kill hotspots.

 But that culvert under Beckett Rd has been blocked for years by backed up water.

 A wildlife shelf/ledge for that culvert was slated previously by BCC.
-Professor Jones of Griffith University states "Most mammals will refuse to walk into water, they just don't like getting their feet wet".
+Griffith University's Professor Darryl Jones (a world expert on wildlife movement) states "Most mammals will refuse to walk into water, they just don't like getting their feet wet".

 Unfortunately, wildlife is going through an unfenced area (Althorp Rd) straight onto Beckett Rd and being slaughtered by the 70kph traffic.